 - In "The One with Russ," Russ, a periodontist, claims that Ross is jealous because he (Russ) is a real doctor.

 Ross: You're a doctor of gums.
 That's the smallest body part you can major in.
 It's like, "Day one: Floss.
 Day two: Here's your diploma!"

-CSI: Crime Scene Investigation: Dr. Gil Grissom is a PhD not an MD as he is quick to remind someone who asks him how to treat an animal bite.
+- CSI: Dr. Gil Grissom is a PhD not an MD as he is quick to remind someone who asks him how to treat an animal bite.
 Although, as an entomologist, he's pretty good with bug bites.